In-line Signature Form Cell

 Intro

-Example of the in-line signature form cell on iPhone (left) and iPad (right)
+Example of the in-line signature form cell in compact width (left) and regular width (right)

 A. Header